Tina Bokuchava: Activism within UNM

 Tina Bokuchava is one of UNM's best-known leaders, serving as Chair of the UNM Women's Organization since 2013, on the UNM Political Council since 2017, and as the party's Foreign Affairs Secretary since January 2022.
 She's also been characterized as one Georgia's "most polarizing figures", which may have been tied with her progressive downgrading in the party's electoral list from 4th (2012) to 24th position (2020).
 During the 2021 local elections, she was considered a potential candidate for Mayor of Poti, although the party instead chose to nominate Gigi Ugulava, a leader of European Georgia.

 Bokuchava was one of six UNM MPs to remain in the party when the latter split in 2017 after a majority of its members created the European Georgia party.
 This significantly increased her standing, allowing her to become Secretary of UNM's parliamentary faction, while seeking to use parliamentary regulations to prevent European Georgia from registering its own faction.
 Later, MP Salome Samadashvili would credit her for keeping the party's legislative work alive after the 2017 split.

 She has been the target of several attacks by Georgian Dream-affiliated groups.
 In October 2019, a Facebook page entitled "United Provocative Movement" published a photograph of Bokuchava whispering to NGO activist Eduard Marikashvili during a parliamentary hearing, which the page used to claim a link between UNM and civil society organizations.
 It would later be revealed that the photographer was an employee of the Chief Prosecutor's Office.
 In 2017, she was prevented by law enforcement officers from entering the Tbilisi City Hall to protest the handover of two land plots to Bidzina Ivanishvili.
 She would reveal evidence linking Badri Katamadze, the man arrested for setting fire to the Saakashvili Presidential Library in 2020, to the State Security Service.

 Bokuchava was heavily involved in the 2018 presidential election, endorsing UNM nominee Grigol Vashadze and campaigning against GD-backed Salome Zourabichvili, calling her a "puppet" and "traitor".
 She accused the Central Election Commission of secretly collaborating with Zourabichvili's campaign and unveiled alleged evidence of voter fraud.
 Once Zourabichvili elected, Bokuchava accused her of seeking to put an end to free speech through her proposal to criminalize defamation.
 She would also endorse Sandra Roelofs's campaign for Mayor of Zugdidi in May 2019 and was notably expelled forcibly from a voting site for failing to present an identification card.

+Chair of UNM

+On 8 June, Tinatin Bokuchava became chair of the United National Movement, succeeding Levan Khabeishvili who resigned due to health complications following his beating at the hands of Georgian police the month before.
+As such, she is the first woman to hold the position.

+In August 2024, she attended the Democratic National Convention in Chicago, where she met the presidential nominee Kamala Harris and the Democratic Party senators.